-Waiters and waitresses take orders and serve food and beverages to patrons.
-They may work in restaurants, bars, hotels, or other food service places.
+Waiters and waitresses, also known as servers, take orders and serve food and beverages to patrons.
+They may work in restaurants, bars, hotels, or other food service establishments.
 Waiters and waitresses may work part-time or full-time.
-While a waiter's salary varies greatly based on the type of establishment, the average annual salary for a full-time waiter or waitress is $24,410.
+While a waiter's salary varies greatly based on the type of establishment, the average annual salary for a full-time waiter or waitress is $25,280.

 Cashiers receive and disburse money to customers purchasing goods and services.
 They typically work in retail stores.
-Cashiers may work part-time or full-time, but full-time cashiers earn an average annual salary ranging from $25,827 to $32,732.
+Cashiers may work part-time or full-time, but full-time cashiers earn an average annual salary of $22,130.

 Ushers, Lobby Attendants, and Ticket Takers

-Ushers, lobby attendants, and ticket takers work at various entertainment establishments such as cinemas, concert halls, and theaters.
+Ushers, lobby attendants, and ticket takers work at various entertainment establishments, such as cinemas, concert halls, and theaters.
 They perform duties such as collecting admission tickets, helping patrons find their seats, and guiding patrons to facilities such as restrooms.
-The average annual salary for these positions is $21,740.
+The average annual salary for these positions is $22,580.

 Amusement and Recreation Attendants

 Amusement and recreation attendants may work in a variety of recreation facilities, such as amusement parks, ski resorts, sports complexes, or community centers.
 They perform a variety of duties related to the use of the facility.
 They may operate amusement rides or concession stands, schedule use of the facility, and maintain and provide equipment to participants (particularly at recreation facilities).
 While salary varies depending on the type of facility, attendants earn an average annual salary of $22,760.

 Hosts and hostesses work at restaurants, lounges, and coffee shops.
 They are responsible for welcoming customers, seating them, and ensuring quality service.
 They may also be responsible for receiving and recording reservations and answering other calls.
 Hosts earn an average annual salary of $22,290.